epasveer/seer/README.md

 * gdb with "mi" interpreter
 * CMake (3.10 or newer)
 * QT6
+   * When building Seer from source, you will need the QT6 "devel" packages installed on your system for your distribution.
    * Core
    * Gui
    * Widgets
    * PrintSupport
    * Charts
    * Svg

-* When building Seer from source, you will need the QT6 "devel" packages installed on your system for your distribution.
+* QT5
+   * For the time being, Seer can still be built with Qt5.
+   * Qt5 build instructions are here: https://github.com/epasveer/seer/wiki/Building-Seer---Qt5

 NEWS
 ====

 Check out [Seer's Wiki page](https://github.com/epasveer/seer/wiki) on github.

 * Version v1.17 will be the last Qt5 release.
-The next release will be v2.0 and will be Qt6 based.
+* The next release will be v2.0 and will be Qt6 based.
+However, for the time being, it can still be compiled with Qt5.
-* It is likely the "main" tree of the Seer project will be broken/non-usable until I fix all the porting issues.
-* If you want the latest stable source, grab v1.17 from here: https://github.com/epasveer/seer/releases/tag/v1.17
+* If you want the latest stable Qt5 source, grab v1.17 from here: https://github.com/epasveer/seer/releases/tag/v1.17
-* Qt5 build instructions are here: https://github.com/epasveer/seer/wiki/Building-Seer---Qt5

 GUI overview